22 Best Places to Travel in September

 If you are looking for an ideal (and more affordable) time to visit Honolulu, Hawaii on the island of Oahu then September is it.
 From festivals, cooler temperatures, fewer crowds, and pleasant water conditions, there are so many reasons to target Honolulu for travel this month.
 September is a month filled with Aloha festivals and parades, so you will have many opportunities to enjoy Hawaii's culture.

-The comfortable September weather makes it pleasant for hiking to Diamond Head; relaxing on Waikiki Beach; and spending time at the World War II Valor in the Pacific National Monument, the memorial for the USS Arizona and the sailors who died during the Pearl Harbor attack.
+The comfortable September weather makes it pleasant for hiking to Diamond Head; relaxing on Waikiki Beach and nearby beaches; and spending time at the World War II Valor in the Pacific National Monument, the memorial for the USS Arizona and the sailors who died during the Pearl Harbor attack.

 Fewer tourists in September means more availability at hotels, and you can likely find great deals as resorts look to fill rooms.